Matt-and-Gib/gleemail/README.md

 #### Unexpected Behavior?

 Experiencing unexpected behavior?
 Maybe we've run into your problem before you!
 The first step we'd advise you take if anything unexpected happens is to turn on Verbose Mode.
-Please see the startup code table below for further instructions.
+Please see [startup codes](#startup-codes) for further instructions.

-If that doesn't solve your problem, please submit an [issue on GitHub](https://github.com/Matt-and-Gib/gleemail/issues) and we will take a look at it (*should the stars align*).
+If that doesn't solve your problem, submit an [issue on GitHub](https://github.com/Matt-and-Gib/gleemail/issues) and we will take a look at it (*should the stars align*).

 #### Features